nxvjot7/BLOCKCHAIN/readme.md

 This project is open for those who have the will to learn.

-**Credits:** Inspiration from the Cyfrin Updraft community and the dark world of Kentaro Miura's *Berserk*.
+**Credits:** Inspiration from the Blockchain community and the dark world of Kentaro Miura's *Berserk*.

 <br/>